mnoskovic/PartsUnlimitedHOL-Documents/README.md

 npm rebuild node-sass
 ```

-# PartsUnlimitedHOL - How to remove old repo binding
+# How to remove old repo binding

 navigate to project root folder and run